To be considered for admission, submit the following:

 - Apply to Eastern University.

-- Submit official or unofficial High school transcript or official GED.
+- Submit High School transcript or official GED.

-- Submit your optional personal essay to your Admission Counselor via email.
+3. Optional: Submit a personal essay to your Admissions Counselor via email.

 After reading the mission statement of Eastern University, please describe how you see your talents, interests and abilities fitting into the mission of the University.
 Maximum one page.
 (Eastern University reserves the right to request an essay as a required credential of an application.)

 4. Eligible applicants are highly encouraged to file the FAFSA® Application (Free Application for Federal Student Aid).
 The FAFSA is used to determine your eligibility for scholarships, grants, and loans from federal, state, and Eastern sources.

 Most of our students complete their application process fully online, but here's our mailing address if you need it:

 1300 Eagle Road